USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 with the library.
 Note that a C/C++ compiler supported by Matlab must be installed.
 See below for comments regarding compilation.

-NOTABLE CHANGES SINCE VERSION 5.1:
+SOME OF THE CHANGES SINCE VERSION 5.2:

-- A fourth spherical coordiante system was added to most functions that use spherical coordinates.
-- Functions related to polar azimuthal equidistant coordinates and their gradients.
-- The PDF and the CDF of the bivariate empirical copula distribution.
-- Triangular and tetrahedral barycentric coordinates.
-- A new function ellips2SpecOscCoords related to conversions with respect to a reference osculating sphere.
-- Replaced the old default Earth photo in plotMapOnEllipsoid with a higher resolution image.
 - Bug fixes.
+- Many new functions related to cubature integration over triangles, tetrahedra, cubes, pyramids, and prisms.
+- Functions for unconstrained and equality constrained semidefinite quadratic programming allowing one to get various solutions with semidefQuadProgUnconst and semidefQuadProgEqConst.
+- 2D integer quadratic programming both unconstrained and with non- negativity constraints in convexQuadProgIntegerNoConst2D.
+- Functions related to triangles on a sphere and in Euclidean geometry including spherTriangArea4Angles, spherTriangArea4Sides, triangleArea4Sides,spherTriSides4Angles, sideAngles2SpherTriangArea and others.
+- The function bivarGaussRectangleCDF for computing the integral of the PDF of a bivariate Gaussian distribution over a rectangular region.
+- The function fitHypersphere2SurfPoints to fit a sphere to given points.
+- The chain rule for multivariate second derivatives is in HessianChainRule.
+- Functions for bivariate Gaussian copula in Gaussian2C.

 COMPILED CODE: